carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 #### Active status may be renewed by either:

 A. participating in curriculum and community activities during the prior year, as described below OR
-B. meet with the Director of Workshops & Training (DWIT) to catch up on curriculum and community changes and discuss plans for the coming year.
+B. meet with the Director of Workshops and Training (DWIT) to catch up on curriculum and community changes and discuss plans for the coming year.

 Instructor Trainers who do not renew their Active status before the deadline will have their status changed to Alumni.
 Instructions for Alumni returning to Active status are detailed below.